axibase/atsd/sql/scheduled-sql-store.md

 ## Overview

-The **Store** option for scheduled SQL queries may be used to write the results of a query back into the database resembling the materialized view capability in traditional databases.
+The **Store** option for scheduled SQL queries can be used to write the results of a query back into the database resembling the materialized view capability in traditional databases.

 ## Use Cases